Who we are

 Dr Otto Heymann, the then General Manager of UDC Finance, advocated to his peers the need for the sector to have a collective voice to open communication channels with the government and other industry groups.

 This advocacy proved effective, and in June 1965 the NZ Finance Houses Association was formed, later taking on the name Financial Services Association in 1987.
-In 1989, a merger took place with the Mortgage Lenders Association (formally the Building Societies Association) and the name was changed to Financial Services Federation (FSF).
+In 1989, a merger took place with the Mortgage Lenders Association (formerly the Building Societies Association) and the name was changed to Financial Services Federation (FSF).

-Almost 30 years later, the Financial Services Federation continues to act as the voice of the responsible, non-bank finance sector.
+Thirty years later, the Financial Services Federation continues to act as the voice of the responsible, non-bank finance sector.